 Glorify God in All That You Do

 When opportunities arise, think about how you will use them to glorify God.
-Remember, your earthly work was created by God to supply us with our every need.
-Take joy knowing all our needs will be met.
+Remember, God created your earthly work to supply us with our every need.
+Take joy in knowing He will meet all our needs.
 Glorify Him in all aspects of your life.

 “And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.” – Colossians 3:17 NIV